KineticCafe/docker-sqitch-pgtap/README.md

 # [ghcr.io/]kineticcafe/sqitch-pgtap: Sqitch/PostgreSQL & pgTAP in Docker

-This is a simple Docker container that contains [sqitch][], [pgTAP][], and [`pg_prove`][] for use with PostgreSQL.
+This is a simple Docker container that contains [sqitch][sqitch], [pgTAP][pgTAP], and [`pg_prove`][`pg_prove`] for use with PostgreSQL.
 It has been created so that it's easier to work with `sqitch` and `pg_prove`/`pgTAP` without going through the effort of installing them on various systems.

 The image is based on Alpine 3.19 and does not include a PostgreSQL server;
 instead, it is expected that all values will be provided through environment variables or on the command-line.

-Unless otherwise noted, pgTAP will be installed from [PGXN][].
+Unless otherwise noted, pgTAP will be installed from [PGXN][PGXN].

 This version of the container includes:

 - pgTAP 1.3.3 (from theory/pgtap@02bc769c92c48d01e4c2f76db6523287017b45a9)
-  - Full support for PostgreSQL 12, 13, 14, 15, and 16
+  - Full support for PostgreSQL 12, 13, 14, 15, 16, and 17
-  - Best effort support for end of life PostgreSQL versions 9.6, 10, and 11
+  - Best effort support for end of life PostgreSQL versions 9.6, 10, 11, and 12
-- pg_prove 3.36
+- pg\_prove 3.36
-- Sqitch 1.4.1
+- Sqitch 1.5.0

 The version of pgTAP is installed and uninstalled as needed; unit test files _**must not**_ include `CREATE EXTENSION pgtap`.